Anatomy of an extreme event: What can we infer about the history of a heavy-tailed random walk?: Applications

 where $W(t)$ is a Wiener process (unconditioned Lévy process with $\alpha=2$, $\smash{\sigma=1/\sqrt{2}}$), and $B(t)$ is a Brownian bridge [Wiener process conditioned to have a fixed arrival $B(T)$].
 Intuitively, in the ``standard bridge'' case $B(T)=0$, the second term is the ballistic trajectory from $0$ to $W(T)$, while $B(t)$ comprises the random fluctuations.
-This representation provides a simple way to simulate Brownian bridges using any Wiener-process algorithm.
-It is natural to wonder if this representation carries over to $\alpha<2$ stable processes, in particular as part of a numerical algorithm to use ordinary Lévy increments \cite{chambers76} to simulate bridges (e.g., for efficiency on graphics hardware).
-Naively, it seems like this representation should be valid: Dividing the evolution into time steps $\Delta t$, the increments of the stable process and bridge are of order $\Delta t^{1/\alpha}$, while the ballistic correction is of order $\Delta t$.
+This representation, when interpreted as an expression for $B(t)$ in terms of $W(t)$ and the ballistic motion, provides a simple way to simulate Brownian bridges using any Wiener-process algorithm.
+Naively, it seems like this representation should be valid for $\alpha<2$ stable processes: Dividing the evolution into time steps $\Delta t$, the increments of the stable process and bridge are of order $\Delta t^{1/\alpha}$, while the ballistic correction is of order $\Delta t$.
 The ballistic component is thus of order $\Delta t^{1-1/\alpha}$ relative to the Lévy-process steps, and thus should be negligible as $\Delta t\longrightarrow 0$ provided $\alpha>1$.
 In the Gaussian case this heuristic argument is correct, and the representation (\ref{WB}) is valid---any ballistic ``stretch'' does not affect the Gaussian statistics in the continuum limit.
-It fails, however, for $\alpha<2$: if $x(T)$ corresponds to a sufficiently large jump, then the stretch is excessive, and the resulting ``bridges'' produce erroneous results in simulations.
-(Ref.~\cite{knight96} noted this inequivalence between stretched and conditioned bridges \cite{*[{Another inequivalent representation was studied by }] [{}] janicki94}.)
+It fails, however, for $\alpha<2$: if $x(T)$ corresponds to a sufficiently large final displacement, then the stretch is excessive, and the resulting ``bridges'' produce erroneous results in simulations.
+(Reference~\cite{knight96} noted this inequivalence between stretched and conditioned bridges \cite{*[{Another inequivalent representation was studied by }] [{}] janicki94}.)